Thank you! Our expert will call you shortly.

 How to reach Gangotri Temple:

-If you are on a budget trip or on a bagpacking trip, then you can opt for public transport, which you can get from Dehradun railway station and will drop you off in Uttarkashi.
-From where you can take a local taxi to Gangotri temple.
+If you are on a budget trip or on a backpacking trip, then you can opt for public transport, which you can get from Dehradun railway station and will drop you off in Uttarkashi.
+From where can you take a local taxi to the Gangotri temple?

 The last option is to hire a bike from Dehradun, Haridwar, or Rishikesh and drive all the way to Gangotri Temple on your own.
 This option will be budget-friendly and run as per your comfort.
 But this is mostly suitable for a regular rider or someone with prior experience of driving in hilly areas; otherwise, it could be fatal.